Impact of Nutrition on Canine Gut-Organ Axes

 Dietary Strategies for Gut-Skin Support

 The connection between gut health and joint health is supported by consistent observations that animals and individuals with inflammatory or degenerative joint conditions show characteristic differences in their gut microbiomes.
-This gut-joint axis in dogs helps explain why some dogs develop joint problems despite appropriate weight management and exercise, and offers additional therapeutic avenues beyond traditional joint supplements.
+This gut-joint axis helps explain why some dogs develop joint problems despite appropriate weight management and exercise, and offers additional therapeutic avenues beyond traditional joint supplements.

 Understanding Cartilage Turnover and Joint Health